riceissa/issarice.com/wiki/linux-tricks.md

 # `tee /dev/tty`

 Piping output through `tee /dev/tty` allows you to print to stdout as well as pass it along to another process.
-I find it useful to pass pass output to xclip while also seeing what was copied.
+I find it useful to pass output to xclip while also seeing what was copied.
 For instance

 ```bash